Floorplanner – AI Assisted and Manual Editing Modes

 If we click on the Multi-Storey Edition button, it will no longer be highlighted in green to indicate that it is disabled.
 While it is disabled, the changes we make will not be applied to the other floor types, but only to this one.

 It is worth mentioning that in the Manual editing mode that we will see below there is no Multi-Storey edition button.
-However, this functionality is instead provided by the Copy function and the Multi-Unit Edition mode.
+However, this functionality is instead provided by the Copy function.
 In addition the Copy function allows us to choose to which floors the changes are copied, giving more flexibility.

 Floorplanner in Manual editing mode